myphysicslab/myphysicslab/README.md

 5. Open the file `/build/index-en.html` with a browser.
 This has links to all the files that were built.

-NOTE: the HTML files in the source directories **cannot be used directly** from a browser.
-You must complete the build process first.

 See [Building myPhysicsLab Software](http://www.myphysicslab.com/develop/docs/Building.html) for more information about the build process.